pepnochizzy/Prescription-Tracker/README.md

 Render link:
 Repo link:

-Team members: Lara, Dylan, Nnamdi, Sinéad
+### Team members: Lara, Dylan, Nnamdi, Sinéad

-Project description:
+### Project description:
 An app to track prescriptions and set reminders for when to take/when to reorder

-Problem domain:
+### Problem domain:
-\*\*People can't always remember what food items they have in their houses, and coming up with recipe ideas isn't always easy.
+People often have different prescription information kept in various locations/on paper.
+They have to remember when to take their prescriptions and when to re-order, which can be difficult when someone is unwell or there are multiple to manage.

-User stories:
+### User stories:

 🐿️ As a user, I’d like to fill out a working form so that I can submit my prescription information effectively and without issues.

 🐿️ As a user, I want the application to work as expected on my mobile device so that I can access and use it conveniently on the go.